 Early History of the Hobwode family

 This web page shows only a small excerpt of our Hobwode research.
-Another 104 words (7 lines of text) covering the years 129 and 1298 are included under the topic Early Hobwode History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1298, 1379, 1587, 1615, 1752, 1819, 1752, 1813 and 1818 are included under the topic Early Hobwode History in all our PDF Extended History products and printed products wherever possible.

 Hobwode Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hobwode has undergone many spelling variations, including Hopwood, Hopwoods, Hipwood, Hapwood, Hobwoods and many more.

 Early Notables of the Hobwode family (pre 1700)

 Another 57 words (4 lines of text) are included under the topic Early Hobwode Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hobwode family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hobwode were among those contributors: Edward Hopwood was one of the founders of Salem Massachusetts in 1630; Joe Hopwood settled in Barbados in 1635; Mathew Hopwood settled in Virginia in 1663..